dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 Reference class provides boilerplate to analyze the coated substrate image, and sometimes you may want to modify it.
 DipcoatImage-FiniteDepth provides base class which should be inherited to define new reference class.

-In this guide, a new class ``BinaryReference`` will be defined from abstract base class.
+In this guide, a new class :class:`BinaryReference` will be defined from abstract base class.
 It receives grayscale image and binarizes it to define template image and substrate image.
 This is useful when your original image has bad contrast.